Strong generators in $D^{perf}(X)$ and $D^b_{coh}(X)$: Introduction

 Now let $t$ be an object of $\ct$.
 The functor $\ct\big(t,I(-)\big):\cs\la\Mod R$ is a homological functor, and because $\ct$ is proper over $R$ we have that, for any object $s\in\cs$, the direct sum $\oplus_{i=-\infty}^\infty \ct\big(t,I(\T^is)\big)$ is a finite $R$--module.
 By Theorem~\ref{T0.-5}, applied to the category $\cs$, this functor is representable: there exists an object $I_\lambda(t)\in\cs$ with

 The existence of the left adjoint to $I$ follows formally, it takes the object $t\in\ct$ to $I_\lambda(t)\in\cs$. \eprf

-Corollary~\ref{C0.1.1.6} opens the door to the whole theory of semiorthogonal decompositions, we briefly remind the reader.
-If the inclusion $I:\cs\la\ct$ has a right adjoint then \cite[Remark~9.1.15]{Neeman99} says that the inclusion $J:\cs^\perp\la\ct$ has a left adjoint.
-From Corollary~\ref{C0.1.1.6} we learn that $I$ and $J$ each have both a right and a left adjoint---they form the first step of a semiorthogonal decomposition.
-This is a huge subject which we will hardly even touch on here.
-We note that until now the theory has always been confined to equal characteristic, just because all the interesting known examples, of $\ct$'s which are Karoubian, proper over $R$ and regular, were in equal charateristic.
+Corollary~\ref{C0.1.1.6} opens the door to the theory of semiorthogonal decompositions with admissible building blocks, we briefly remind the reader.
+If the inclusion $I:\cs\la\ct$ has a right adjoint then \cite[Remark~9.1.15]{Neeman99} says that the inclusion $J:\cs^\perp\la\ct$ has a left adjoint, giving $\ct$ a semiorthogonal decomposition $\ct=\langle\cs^\perp,\cs\rangle$.
+From Corollary~\ref{C0.1.1.6} we learn that $I$ and $J$ each have both a right and a left adjoint---the subcategories $\cs$ and $\cs^\perp$ are both admissible.
+We note that until now the theory of semiorthogonal decompositions in which the pieces are admissible has been confined to equal characteristic, just because all the interesting known examples, of $\ct$'s which are Karoubian, proper over $R$ and regular, were in equal charateristic.
 The point we want to make here is that Remark~\ref{R0.1.1} changes this---it gives a plethora of examples in mixed characteristic.

 \rmk{R0.1.1.6.5} This remark is about the known constructions of examples, we are interested in producing \be \item Karoubian, regular triangulated categories proper over a commutative, noetherian ring $R$. {\value{enumi}} \ee In this remark we will assume the reader is familiar with DG enhancements of triangulated categories---a reader who doesn't feel comfortable with the theory can safely skip ahead to Remark~\ref{R0.1.1.7}, we will never refer back to Remark~\ref{R0.1.1.6.5}.